rhdhorchestrator/serverless-workflow-examples/create-ocp-project/README.md

-# Onboarding workflow
+# Create OpenShift Project workflow
-The onboarding workflow is a workflow that demonstrates the following features of the serverless workflow technology:
+The Create OpenShift Project workflow is a workflow that demonstrates the following features of the serverless workflow technology:
 * Integration with external service, in this case, Jira Cloud via its OpenAPI
 * Polling
 * Conditional branching